Skip to main content

 Outpatient Clinics

 With a 100-year legacy of SLP education, Ithaca College is known for equipping graduates with the knowledge and clinical skills to succeed in this rapidly growing profession.
-You can get started on your fulfilling SLP or OT career with a master’s degree from Ithaca College today.
+Ithaca College's online MS-SLP program offers a fully accredited, flexible pathway to a career in speech-language pathology, designed for working professionals.

 Program features of the Online Master of Science in Speech-Language Pathology (MS-SLP) at Ithaca College include: